 Have you ever been scammed or “almost” scammed?
 Many of us have!
-Scammers are professional theft seekers looking to take advantage of your personal information just to in the end STEAL YOUR MONEY OR EVEN YOUR IDENTITY?
-Have you ever been scammed or “almost” scammed?
+Scammers are professional theft seekers looking to take advantage of your personal information just to, in the end, STEAL YOUR MONEY OR EVEN YOUR IDENTITY?
+Don’t Get Scammed Again and here is What Not To Do!

 Here are 8 Types of Ways Scammers Prey On You!

-- Give in to any pressure to provide them with any personal information.
-If the caller starts asking you questions, be aware that if they ask anything that requires you to say just one word “yes”.
+- Please give in to any pressure to provide them with any personal information.
+If the caller starts asking you questions, be aware that if they ask anything that requires you to say just one word, “yes.”
 YOU are at great risk of giving them your full approval to go ahead and charge whatever the purchase cost.

-- Don’t ever say this word “yes” or give any of your personal information.
-Do not send them money.
+- Don’t ever say the word “yes” or give any of your personal information.
+Please do not send them money.

 2. Banking Scams – There are 4 types:

-- Over Payment Scams – The scam artist sends you a counterfeit cheque to deposit it into your bank account and then you send the money back to them.
+- Over Payment Scams – The scam artist sends you a counterfeit cheque to deposit into your bank account, and then you send the money back to them.
 You end up having to pay your bank back all the money because the cheque was FAKE.
-Plus you will lose any other money you sent.
+Plus, you will lose any other money you sent.